fsponton/API-Microservices-Visual-Entertainament/readme.md

-# For use all functionalities of challenge_microservices_visual_entertainament, you need to register and login.
+# For use all functionalities of challenge_microservices_visual_entertainament, you need to register and login using an application such as postman or insomnia.

 ### Register User
 ```